Jeevaselvaraju/Inceptez-Datascience-Batch13/README.md

 Inceptez is a Knowledge Transferring Center

-I am Glad to collect and gathering the datas
+I am glad to collect datas and gathering datas here

 Learning Datascience to become a Data Scientist